 - CDC fee

-Prepayment fees can also be imposed if the loan is paid off within the first half of the term, declining by 10 percent each year.
-You can also expect processing, appraisal, legal, underwriting and some other fees usually standard in small business loans.
-Check in with your local CDC to find out what the current rates are for these fees, so you have a good understanding before you apply.
+Prepayment fees apply during the first 10 years of the loan, declining a slight percentage each year.
+Also expect processing, appraisal, legal, underwriting and other fees usually standard in small business loans.
+Before you apply, check in with your local CDC to find out what the current rates are.

 Applying for an SBA 504 Loan

-Most importantly, you have to put together the plan you need to prove to the SBA that they should invest in your business.
-This document should include exactly how you will use the funding, why it’s necessary to your business and how it will meet the job-creation or community development goals the 504 program wants to reach.
+Most importantly, put together a plan to prove to the SBA that they should invest in your business.
+This document should include exactly how you’ll use the funding, why it’s necessary to your business and how it will meet the job-creation or community development goals the 504 program wants to reach.

-- Personal Financial Statements (required from each individual owning 20 percent or more of the company)
+- Personal financial statements (required from each individual owning 20% or more of the company)

 - Collateral (the equipment or real estate that is financed in the loan is usually enough, but more collateral is sometimes required)

-You’ll also want to consider how to cover the 10 percent down payment required to secure the loan.
-You can use personal savings, your 401(k), or even a private loan, barring your personal finances are separated and you use a source of income outside of the business to pay it.
+You’ll also want to consider how to cover the minimum 10% down payment required to secure the loan.
+You could use personal savings, your 401(k), or even a private loan, barring your personal finances are separated and you use a source of income outside of the business to pay it.